hrbn/tally/README.md

 # Tally

-A document-based notepad calculator progressive web app with real-time calculations as you type.
+A notepad calculator PWA with instant calculations as you type.

 ## Features